Differentiability of the value function in control-constrained parabolic problems: Some general remarks

 \subsection{Multiple minimizers}

 {In the {proofs above} we assumed that the original problem has one unique global minimizer.
 It is expected from numerical evidence and indicated from theoretical results as in \cite[Theorem 3.9]{DW_2024}, that this is often the case.
-For affine tracking problems, one can prove that the set of targets that give a strict minimizer is generic in $L^2(\Omega)$.
-In some tracking problems, the existence of a strict minimizer (and hence a unique one) for every target can be achieved by making natural hypotheses on the data of the problem, see \cite[Corollary 5.3]{CW_2021}.
-Still, there are also problems with a tracking datum yielding more than one {minimizer} even with regularization terms; see \cite[Theorem 1.1]{P_2023}. } \smallbreak {As a consequence, the question arises what can be said about the differentiability of the value function in situations where several global minimizers of the original problem appear, say a finite set $\{\bar u_1, \dots, \bar u_N\} \subset \Uad$.
-In this situation, the most one can hope for, is that the second-order growth condition holds locally at each minimizer $\bar u_i$.
-That is, at any of the global minimizes $\bar u_i$, $i\in\{1,..,N\}$, we assume a growth as in \cref{MA} with constants $c_i$ and $\delta_i$.
-This implies
+For affine tracking problems, one can prove that the set of targets that give a unique minimizer is generic in $L^2(\Omega)$.
+In some tracking problems, the existence of a unique minimizer for every target can be achieved by making natural hypotheses on the data of the problem, see \cite[Corollary 5.3]{CW_2021}.
+Still, there are also problems with a tracking datum yielding more than one {minimizer} even with regularization terms; see \cite[Theorem 1.1]{P_2023}.} The investigation of what can be said in this case about the differentiability of the value function, we leave for future work.

-for all $u\in \mathcal{U}$ with $\|y_{u} - y_{\bar u_i}\|_{L^2(Q)}\leq \min_{1\le i\le N}\delta_i$.
-As the initial condition is perturbed, say by a parameter $\eta$ converging to zero in $L^2(\Omega)$, the corresponding optimal states may switch between which of the optimal states of the original problem they are close to.
-Observing the proof of Theorem \ref{thm3}, it is clear that the key component, the stability result of Theorem \ref{stability}, is in the situation of several minimizers locally as well.
-This provides the intuition, that as $\eta$ goes to $0$, if it can be guaranteed, that the distance to any of the optimal states of perturbed problems to the optimal states of the original problem stays uniformly small (even though they may change to which one) for all sufficiently small $\eta$, we can apply a local version of Theorem \ref{stability}, and differentiability result for the value function in presence of several global minimizers may hold.
-The investigation of this, we leave for future work. }